Knight Foundation Fund for Milledgeville

 Reporting Requirements

 All recipients of a grant from the Knight Foundation Fund for Milledgeville must submit a final letter detailing the outcome of the project and how the grant funds were used.
-Final letters should be mailed to CFCG at 577 Mulberry Street, Suite 1600 Macon, GA 31201.
 Final letters are due within sixty days after depletion of the grant funds, prior to submitting a new grant application, or no later than one year from the date when you applied for your grant, whichever is earliest.
-For example, if you applied for a grant on November 1, 2016, cycle, your final letter is due no later than November 1, 2017.
 To be eligible for future grants, the Community Foundation must have completed final reports or final letters on file for all previously awarded grants when submitting a new grant application.

 How to talk about your grant